$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: Steady Full Euler Equations: Nonlinear Waves and Wave Interactions

-It has been observed in \ci{Courant-Friedrichs-1948} that, if the angle between the flow direction of the front state and the wall at a boundary vertex is smaller than $\pi$ and larger than the extreme angle determined by the incoming flow state and $\gamma \geq 1$, then a unique $4$-shock is generated, separating the front-state from the supersonic back-state.
+It has been observed in \ci{Courant-Friedrichs-1948} that, if the angle between the flow direction of the constant front-state $\underline{U}$ and the wall at a boundary vertex is smaller than $\pi$ and larger than the extreme angle determined by the incoming flow state and $\gamma > 1$, then a unique $4$-shock is generated, separating the front-state from the supersonic back-state.
 If the angle between the flow direction of the front-state and the wall at a boundary vertex is larger than $\pi$ and less than the extreme angle, then a $4$-rarefaction wave is produced, emanating from the vertex.
-These waves are easily seen through the shock polar analysis (cf. \ci{Chen-Zhang-Zhu-2007, Courant-Friedrichs-1948}).
+These waves are easily seen through the shock polar analysis ({\it cf.} \ci{Chen-Zhang-Zhu-2007, Courant-Friedrichs-1948}).
 This signifies that, when the angle between the flow direction of the front-state and the wall at a boundary vertex is close to $\pi$, the lateral Riemann problem can be uniquely solved.
-For further details, see Lemma 2.3 and \ci{Chen-Zhang-Zhu-2007}.
-For an indepth discussion, we also refer to Courant--Friedrichs \ci{Courant-Friedrichs-1948}.
+For further details, see \ci{Chen-Zhang-Zhu-2007,Courant-Friedrichs-1948}.